 Consequences of breaching this agreement

-- That a breach of my obligations may negatively impact on the ability of the PWSS to facilitate an appropriate resolution of my complaint.
+- That a breach of my obligations may negatively impact on the ability of the PWSS to facilitate an appropriate resolution of the complaint.
 A breach of my obligations may also lead to:

 - the workplace review being terminated;